kriskaro1143/Core-Code/README.md

 8. Why are flowcharts important to us as developers?
 They are important since allow us to show the proper solution or steps to follow in a clear visual way and handle or modify (if necessary) our process looking for the right solution.
 ***
 9. Search about High-level languages and Low-level languages.
 Done!
+***
 Week challenges (Wednesday)
+1. Learn about binary, decimal and hexadecimal numbers
+***
+2. Translate the year you where born to binary, decimal and hexadecimal
+***
+3. Translate 51966 into hexadecimal and binary
+***
+4. Use a Low-level language, for example MIPS aseembler, to do so, you will need to follow this guide.
+We recomend to check the guide first but also this presentation could be helpful.
+***
+5. Base on the examples and the guide of the low-level language: 5.1 Create a program to add two numbers given by the user 5.2 Create a program that display your name